When Can You Get Reimbursed by Your Home Warranty?

 Can I hire my own contractor for a home warranty claim?

 In most cases, home warranty companies require you to use a contractor from their approved network.
-However, exceptions exist for emergencies, contractor unavailability, or formally authorized reimbursement options.
-Always contact your warranty company first to confirm authorization before hiring an independent contractor, or your claim may be denied outright.
+However, exceptions exist for emergencies, contractor unavailability, or formally authorized cash-out options.
+Always contact your warranty company first to confirm authorization before hiring an independent contractor, or your claim will most likely be denied outright.

 What should I do in a home emergency when I can't wait for approval?

-First, take immediate steps to stop further damage — shut off water for plumbing emergencies or cut power at the breaker for electrical issues.
+First, take immediate steps to stop further damage by shutting off water for plumbing emergencies or cutting power at the breaker for electrical issues.
 Then call your home warranty company's 24/7 line to report the emergency and request authorization.
 If you cannot reach them and the situation is life-threatening or causing significant property damage, call a licensed contractor and document everything, including your attempts to contact the warranty company.

 What's the difference between an approved self-repair and an unauthorized repair?